andrewbrase/unreal_notes/ue_notes.md

 ---
 ### World
 - A World is a container for all the Levels that make up your game.
 It handles the streaming of Levels and the spawning (creation) of dynamic Actors.

+**Tools and Editors**
+---
+- A **tool** is something you use to *perform a specific task, like placing Actors inside a level, or painting terrain.*

+- An **editor** is *a collection of tools you use to achieve something more complex*.
+For example, the Level Editor enables you to build your game's levels, or you can change the look and feel of Materials inside the Materials Editor.

+- A **system** is a *large collection of features that work together to produce some aspect of the game or application*.
+For example, Blueprint is a system used to visually script gameplay elements.

+`Sometimes, systems and editors can have similar names.
+For example, the Material Editor is used to edit Material assets, while the Material system provides the underlying support for using Materials in Unreal Engine.`